Bury, Greater Manchester: Recent history

-Bury also benefited from other facilities in the early 2010s including a new medical centre and office accommodation close to Bury Town Hall.
+Bury also benefited from other amenities in the early 2010s, including a new medical centre and office accommodation close to Bury Town Hall.
 A decision by Marks & Spencer to vacate its store in the Mill Gate Shopping Centre and move into a new larger one on The Rock emphasised a change of clientele in the town.

 The town centre is famous for its traditional market, with its "world famous" black pudding stalls.
 Bury Market was also once famous for its tripe, although this has declined in recent decades.
-The Bury Black Pudding Company, owned by the Chadwick family, provides black pudding to retailers such as Harrods, and to major supermarkets, and the market is a destination for people from all over Greater Manchester and beyond.
+The Bury Black Pudding Company, owned by the Chadwick family, provides black pudding to retailers such as Harrods and to major supermarkets.
+The market is a destination for people from all over Greater Manchester and beyond.

 The last 30 years have seen the town develop into an important commuter town for neighbouring Manchester.
 Large-scale housing development has taken place around Unsworth, Redvales, Sunny Bank, Brandlesholme, Limefield, Chesham and Elton.
-The old railway line to Manchester Victoria closed in 1990 and was replaced by the light rapid transit system Metrolink in 1992.
-The town was also linked to the motorway network with the opening of the M66, accessed from the east side of the town, in 1978.
+The old railway line to closed in 1990 and was replaced by the light rapid transit system Metrolink in 1992.
+The town was also linked to the motorway network in 1978 with the opening of the M66, which is accessed from the east side of the town.